NmadeleiDev/flexq/README.md

 # flexq
-FlexQ is a python library for flexible management of task queues.
+FlexQ is a python library for flexible and distributed management of task queues.

 More docs coming soon